 Biddeford, Maine’s Bimini crafts a citrus-forward gin that makes it ideal for mixing in a tall cocktail with, you guessed it, refreshing, citrusy drinks.
 Here, juniper takes a backseat, allowing grapefruit zest and hops to dominate the palate.

 “The spirit is not chilled before filtration, leaving many of the oils in the distillate behind, explains The Up & Up barman Chaim Dauermann.
 “The result is a full-bodied and bold gin that not only stands up in citrusy drinks, but shines.”
 He splashes the gin with lime cordial and doubles up on the grapefruit with a bit of grapefruit liqueur.

-“We tend to use it mostly with citrus cocktails because the higher proof really helps bring the botanicals and spices forward and cut through other ingredients that could bury a more retiring gin,” says Del Pedro of Tooker Alley, in Brooklyn, New York.
-“For instance, it works well in the Last Word cocktail where it has to compete with high proof, big flavored ingredits like green Chartreuse.”
+"We tend to use it mostly with citrus cocktails because the higher proof really helps bring the botanicals and spices forward and cut through other ingredients that could bury a more retiring gin," says Del Pedro of Tooker Alley, in Brooklyn, New York.
+"For instance, it works well in the Last Word cocktail where it has to compete with high-proof, big-flavored ingredients like green Chartreuse."

-Launched just a year and a half ago, Coastal Spirits’ Gin Farallon has already received positive attention in the West Coast bartending community (and a gold medal this year from the American Distilling Institute).
-Founder Brad Plummer uses a multi-stage process that brightens heavier botanicals with floral and citrus ingredients: the gin is blended with a cucumber infusion then rested for six weeks.
+One of the newer gins on this list, Coastal Spirits' Gin Farallon has received positive attention in the West Coast bartending community (and a gold medal from the American Distilling Institute).
+Founder Brad Plummer uses a multi-stage process that brightens heavier botanicals with floral and citrus ingredients: the gin is blended with a cucumber infusion, then rested for six weeks.
 The resulting product layers notes of grapefruit and lavender onto the traditional juniper and coriander.